adi512001/fullstack-react-flow/README.md

-# Full stack exercise
+# Full stack app using REST express server, React Flow and React Autosuggest

-Hi!

-The goal in this exercise is to design and develop a basic API server and a React page that presents a flow graph to the user of a microservice environment.
+A basic API server and a React page that presents a flow graph to the user of a microservice environment.\n In a microservice environment, microservices send or receive data to each other.

-In a microservice environment, microservices send or receive data to each other.
-In this exercise, we implement a basic flow graph page that shows all network connections between different microservices.
+The graph shows all network connections between different microservices.

 ![image info](./pictures/services-graph.png)